 Catch and Release Tips

 - Use a rubber net.
-Pike will roll in a nylon net making a mess of your net as you cut it up and most likely kill the fish for being out of the water too long
+Fish will roll in a nylon net making a mess of your net as you cut it up and most likely kill the fish because it is out of the water too long

 - Pinch down the barbs on multiple hook lures.

 - When using bait, simply add a small piece of elastic band to keep the bait on the hook.